purescript/documentation/language/Modules.md

 ### Hiding imports

-It is also possible to exclude some names from a mass import with the `hiding` keyword.
+It is also possible to exclude some names from an open import with the `hiding` keyword.
 This is useful to avoid import conflicts between modules:

 ```purescript
 module C where